yoyomo/chat-challenge/README.md

 We know you're eager to get to the code, but please read the instructions carefully before you begin.

+The challenge might seem tricky at first, but once you get into it, we hopy you'll enjoy the process and have fun working with AI and Go.

 ## Introduction

 In this challenge, you'll work on an existing application from this repository, written in [Go](https://go.dev).
 You can